jclark/lang-ietf-opentype/notes.md

 and split into **rnl** (Ranglong) and **cfm**.

-According to [Wikipedia](http://en.wikipedia.org/wiki/Halam_tribe), the Ranglong are a sub-group of the Halam, but Ranglong doesn't seem to be a dialect of Halam.
+According to [Wikipedia](http://en.wikipedia.org/wiki/Halam_tribe), the Ranglong are a sub-group of the Halam, but the Ranglong language doesn't appear to be a dialect of Halam.

 ## IPPH